Generation Unlimited Launches Young People’s Action Team

 James Okina, 20, Nigeria, founded “Street Priests” at the age of 15 to transform the lives of street children through a youth-led movement in Nigeria that to date has impacted over 3,300 children.
 Inspired by his own experience, Street Priests Inc. Runs community programs that combine social and emotional learning to help reintegrate at-risk youth into society.

-Ulises Brengi, 22, Argentina, started a youth-empowerment initiative at 16 that focused on recycling in public high schools, works at the Anne Frank House in Buenos Aires to engage young people on human rights, and now studies Landscape Architecture in Buenos Aires while also serving youth-led organization “Eidos Global” to equip young people with soft and digital skills for the future of work.
+Ulises Brengi, 22, Argentina, started a youth-empowerment initiative at 16 that focused on recycling in public high schools, works to engage young people on human rights, and now studies Landscape Architecture in Buenos Aires while also serving youth-led organization “Eidos Global” to equip young people with soft and digital skills for the future of work.

 Victoria Quaynor, 21, Ghana, works as a Child Rights advocate at “Curious Minds”, a broadcasting platform centered around ensuring that all children and young people are well informed and participating in decision-making that affects their lives by advocating, generation knowledge, sharing information, building partnerships and training young activists at local and national levels.
 Victoria is a student of the Ghana Institute of Journalism and a UNICEF Young Leader on Primary Health Care.